lostintangent/azjs/README.md

 npm i -g azjs
 ```

-Once that is done, simply CD into a directory that contains a Node.js app and run the following command:
+Once that is complete, simply CD into a directory that contains a Node.js app and run the following command:

 ```shell
 azjs deploy
 ```

-This command will walk you through the process of authentication with your Azure account, and will the provision the neccessary infrasturcutre, deploy your app, and begin streaming stdout toy our terminal.Additionally, it copies the URL of the deployed app to your clipboard, so feel free to open a browser, paste in the URL and browse your app!
+This command will walk you through the process of authenticating with your Azure account, and will then provision the neccessary infrastructure, deploy your app code, and begin streaming stdout to your terminal.
+Additionally, it copies the URL of the deployed app to your clipboard, so feel free to open a browser, paste in the URL and browse your app!

 <img width="643" alt="screen shot 2017-03-29 at 11 24 36 pm" src="https://cloud.githubusercontent.com/assets/116461/24490319/f76485e0-14d6-11e7-9e04-852af665d49a.png">

-Once you've authenticated once, all subsequent commands will re-use that "session", so that you don't need to continue logging in.
-If you'd like to explicitly set the credentials that `azjs` uses, see the [authentication reference](#authentication-reference) below.
+Once you've authenticated, all subsequent commands will re-use that login session, so that you don't need to continue authenticating every time you'd like to deploy changes to your app.

-When you're done, you can confidently remove all of your Azure resources (to prevent incurring any unexpected charges) by CDing into the app directory again and running the following command:
+When you're done with your app, you can confidently remove all of your Azure resources (to prevent incurring any unexpected charges) by CDing into the app directory again and running the following command:

 ```shell
 azjs remove